nanobox-io/nanobox-engine-python/doc/advanced-python-config.md

 ---

 ##### `gunicorn_timeout`
 Workers silent for more than this many seconds are killed and restarted.
-More details are available in the [Official Gunicorn Documentation](https://gunicorn-docs.readthedocs.org/en/19.3/settings.html#timeout).
+More details are available in the [Official Gunicorn `timeout` Documentation](https://gunicorn-docs.readthedocs.org/en/19.3/settings.html#timeout).
 ```yaml
 build:
   gunicorn_timeout: 30